NeLy-EPFL/DeepFly3D/README.md

 - faster startup time, less time spent on searching for the image folder
 - better drawing notebooks
 - adding procrustes support. now all the output is registere to template skeleton.
+- bug fixes in CameraNetwork.
+Now calibration with arbitrary camera sequence is possible.

 ### Known Problems
 - Some insability in automatic correction